 Because with the advent of newer versions of Windows I found that many of the old tried and true methods of making the BMW diagnostic tools functional were no longer so easy to manage for most people new to the tools.
 I thought I could apply the tools and methods I had created to create a universal Windows installer for the BMW tools that would work for any user no matter what version of Windows they were running.
 That is of course, as long of course as the basic hardware and software requirements were met.

 For the BMW diagnostic system I created a universal installation system that looks at the computer, the hardware and the operating system.
 Then it runs the install using all the parameters that are correct and work for that combination.
-The only requirements are a computer with adequate disk space for the install, Windows XP Professional, Windows Vista 32 or 64 bit, Windows 7 32 or 64 bit, or Windows 8.1 32 or 64 bit (however NOT Windows 8.0).
-It does work with Windows 10, but there are lots of potential issues with the operating system itself, so we prefer not to recommend it currently.
+The only requirements are a computer with adequate disk space for the install, Windows XP Professional, Windows Vista 32- or 64-bit, Windows 7 32- or 64-bit, or Windows 8.1 32- or 64-bit (however NOT Windows 8.0).
+It does work with Windows 10 (32- and 64-bit) as well as Windows 11 (64-bit), but there are lots of potential issues with the operating systems due to Microsoft update policies, so we prefer not to recommend it currently.
 The software is specifically designed to work with a "Real" RS232 Serial port OR connected using USB as well as the factory BMW diagnostic multiplexers (DK - German initials for "Diagnostic Head" or as they say "Dianosekopf" and popularly called a "Yellow Head", as well as the OPS and OPPS).

-The best OS to use for maximum compatibility is Windows XP with SP3 and .NET 3.5 as it has the least amount of adaptations needed to let the EDIABAS software work.
-However our installation will install on Windows XP, Vista 32 or 64 bit, Windows 7 32 and 64 bit and Windows 8.1 32 and 64 bit as well as Windows 10 32 or 64 bit (but Windows 10 includes complications so we still do not recommend it).
+The best OS to use for maximum compatibility when you need ADS vehicle support is Windows XP with SP3 and .NET 3.5 as it has the least amount of adaptations needed to let the EDIABAS software work.
+For non-ADS cars I prefer Windows 7.
+However our installation will install on Windows XP, Vista 32- or 64-bit, Windows 7 32- and 64-bit and Windows 8.1 32- and 64-bit as well as Windows 10 32- or 64-bit or even Windows 11 64-bit (but Windows 10 and 11 include potential complications so we still do not recommend either of them).

 The host computer should ideally be a clean install and MUST NOT contain any modern anti-virus or extra firewalls installed (though the Windows Firewall is fine).
 The only modern AV programs that work with the BMW software successfully are the "Windows Security Essentials" (XP through Windows 7) or "Windows Defender" (Windows 8 - Windows 10).
 All other AV programs WILL cause issues with connecting, diagnosing and coding.
 However, as your host computer will be used for maintaining your car not surfing the net, a working network should not be necessary.
-Well, it is not needed AFTER the install is complete.
-The installed downloads some packages from the Internet upon install, so until that is complete the host computer does need Internet access.
+It is important to understand, that a working network connection is needed during the installation process, and then is not needed AFTER the install is complete.
+To be clear, the installer registers the system and may require the download of some packages from the Internet during the install process, so until that is complete the host computer does need Internet access.

 The above is approximate, different factories may have changed on different dates.
 The above is generally accepted for the USA/Canada.